Quality Assurance with Workflow Automation

 How Does Workflow Automation Assist with Quality Assurance?

 So where does workflow automation fit in with building a repeatable, successful quality assurance function?
-There are actually many benefits to applying workflow automation to quality assurance processes:
+There are actually many benefits to applying workflow automation to quality management systems:

 - Complete audit trail of actions and activities